Frequently Asked Questions

 29. What mark does my child have to achieve?

-There is no pass mark for the academic test, places being offered in accordance with each school’s admission arrangements.
-Once you have received your test score final standardised test score, you will then be able to decide which school(s) you wish to apply to.
-Historical data can be found on every Consortium school’s website giving the lowest scores which gained entry into the school in the last three years.
-Although these historical scores are broadly comparable with this year’s scores, they should be treated with some caution as standards do vary from year to year.
+There is no pass mark for the academic test; places are offered based on each school’s admission arrangements.
+Once you receive your final standardised test score, you can decide which school(s) to apply to.
+Historical data on each Consortium school’s website shows the lowest scores that gained entry in the past three years.
+While these historical scores are generally comparable to this year’s scores, they should be viewed with caution as standards can vary from year to year.

 30. If I have registered my child for the test, do I still need to apply for a school place?